jordanwalsh23/xdhax-alexa-sample/alexa-xero-linking-service/README.md

 This is now set up to add to your Alexa Skill.

+## Update AWS Role

+Claudia automatically creates an execution role within AWS for the Lambda to run as.
+In our use case, the Lambda need permission to both DynamoDB and S3, so we need to add these policies.

+1. Log in to AWS
+2. Browse to IAM
+3. Browse to Roles and find the role that Claudia created (something_executor)
+4. Add the following inline policies
+    - DynamoDB Full Access
+    - S3 Read Only
+5. Save the role

+You've now given your Lambda access to S3 and DynamoDB

+## Create the DynamoDB Table

+You need to create a table that the Lambda uses as temporal storage of oauth tokens.

+1. Browse to DynamoDB in the 'us-east-1' region (this is where the code is set)
+2. Create a new Table
+3. Call the table 'alexa-xbot-link'
+4. Set the ID field as 'token' and leave it as a string
+5. Click Create

+Your lambda now has a table it can store some information in.

+## Create the S3 bucket for your private key (Partner API Only)

+In order for the Lambda to make calls to the Xero API, it needs to use a private key file.
+We don't want to check this in to our repo, and we also don't want it easily accessible from the web, so we use a private S3 bucket and we give the Lambda permission to read from S3.

+1. Create a new S3 bucket
+2. Set permissions to be private
+3. Upload your private key to this bucket and note the filename
+4. In your `env.json` you need to set your s3 bucket name and your private key file name

+The lambda can now use these config variables to look up the s3 bucket and find the private key file to authenticate calls to Xero.

 ## Adding the login process to your Alexa Skill

 1. Create an account on developer.amazon.com.